top of page

 • Families use the Day Center, which offers laundry and shower facilities, as their home base and permanent address while in the program.

-• Host congregations commit to hosting 4 families every night for seven nights, at least once per quarter.
+• Volunteers from support congregations commit to serving 4 families a night at least once per quarter with meals.

 • With all basic needs provided free of charge, families concentrate on meeting the goals set out in their case management plan, including seeking employment, saving, and securing permanent housing.